root-project/root/cling/typedef_global/README.txt

 To see the problem do the following:

-   rootcint -f baddict.C -c -DBAD mycl.C LinkDef.h
+   rootcint -f baddict.C -DBAD mycl.C LinkDef.h

 then build the library, for example